kwangkim/CS203/classpolicy.md

 ### Communication
 We will use 3 separate websites for this course.
 You need to sign-up using your **tigermail**.
-- Piazza.com - Q&A discussion board.
-I will post note and other materials here and we will comminicate with piazza.com.
+- **Piazza.com** - Q&A discussion board with course materials including project,quiz and test.
 Download the app from app store or playstore.
-- sagemathcloud.com - Developing program and collaboration.
+- **sagemathcloud.com** - For reular projects.
+Tools for development and collaboration.
-- bitbucket.org - Final team project.
+- **bitbucket.org** - Final team project.
+Source management system.

 ### Undergraduate Research

 This is a research intensive course and students will do their research in small teams.
 The topic for the research project will be "Solving the numerical problems in science with programming".
-Each group will find numerical problems in their science courses including mathematics and develop the software to solve their problems.
+Each group will find numerical problems in their science courses including mathematics and develop the C++ software to solve their problems.
 Each research group will submit the 4-6page design report and the code.
 They will also deliver 10-15min presentation in the class room.

 Therefore **CUNY RCR training** is necessary for all students.
 I will post a detail schedule later.

-### Homework Policy
+### Project Policy
+There is no late projects will be accepted.
+I strongly suggested you submit at least one day earlier than their due dates.
-a, For regular projects, student wil
+- For regular projects, student will submit their project code and design report using sagemathcloud.com

+### No SNS and call policy
+Please, silence your cellphone and other electronic devices.